twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

             These interracial marriages were significant because they challenged both legal and social boundaries of race and ethnicity in early 20th-century America.
 At a time when anti-miscegenation laws made interracial unions between whites and non-whites illegal, the marriages between Punjabi men and Mexican women helped form a new, hybrid cultural identity.
 These marriages created Punjabi-Mexican communities that blended both cultures, and they provided a space for these two marginalized groups to resist the racial hierarchy that dominated American society.
 (Source: Karen Isaksen Leonard, Making Ethnic Choices, 1992).

-    ??? example

-        Punjabi men tended to marry Mexican women rather than white or Black women due to the racial discrimination and social boundaries that prevented unions with white women, while Black women were separated by different racial divides.
-Mexican women, who shared a similar marginalized status and compatible cultural traditions, were more accessible as marriage partners (Leonard, Making Ethnic Choices, 1992).

-        Once these marriages began, they led to more unions between Punjabi men and Mexican women, as these early intermarriages created a model for others to follow.
-These unions often occurred within the extended family or community networks of the Mexican wives, reinforcing a pattern of Punjabi-Mexican intermarriages (Leonard, Making Ethnic Choices, 1992).

-        The significance of these interracial marriages lies in their challenge to both legal and social norms.
-They helped to establish hybrid communities that blended Mexican and Punjabi cultures, defying the racial hierarchy that dominated American society at the time (Leonard, Making Ethnic Choices, 1992).

 7. Many Indian intellectuals and students who immigrated to the United States were politically active.
 What were they fighting for and what political party did they establish?
 [5 points] How did they go about circulating their ideas and gain support for their political cause?
 [5 points] How did these activities ultimately impact South Asian immigration to the United States?
 [5 points]

     ??? abstract "Key Ideas"